grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Prometheus.md

 <ExperimentalBlockquote />

-Prometheus remote write is a protocol with a defined [specification](https://docs.google.com/document/d/1LPhVRSFkGNSuU1fBd81ulhsCPR4hkSZyyBj1SZ8fWOM/edit).
+Prometheus remote write is a protocol to make it possible to reliably propagate data in real-time from a sender to a receiver.
-It has multiple implementations.
+It has a defined [specification](https://docs.google.com/document/d/1LPhVRSFkGNSuU1fBd81ulhsCPR4hkSZyyBj1SZ8fWOM/edit) and multiple implementations.
 For example, you can store the metrics in [Prometheus](https://prometheus.io/docs/prometheus/latest/feature_flags/#remote-write-receiver).
 For other implementations, check the Prometheus [Integrations](https://prometheus.io/docs/operating/integrations) guide.